-I. Academic Performance
+• Academic Performance

-- a.
-Writing style
+- Writing style

-- b.
-Topical organization
+- Topical organization

-- c.
-Research work
+- Research work

-- d.
-Capacity to deal with contradictory data
+- Capacity to deal with contradictory data

-- e.
-Verbal presentations
+- Verbal presentations

-- f.
-Grade Point Average
+- Grade Point Average

-II.
 Classroom Behavior

-- a.
-Class attendance/participation
+- Class attendance/participation

-- b.
-Examination behavior
+- Examination behavior

-- c.
-Ability to meet deadlines
+- Ability to meet deadlines

-III.
-Professional-Ethical Behavior
+• Professional-Ethical Behavior

-- a.
-Keeping appointments
+- Keeping appointments

-- b.
-Following practicum procedures
+- o Following practicum procedures

-- c.
-Appropriate dress and behavior
+- Appropriate dress and behavior

-- d.
-Openness to feedback
+- Openness to feedback

-- e.
-General counseling skills
+- o General counseling skills

-- f.
-Knowledge of ethical guidelines
+- o Knowledge of ethical guidelines

-- g.
-Use of psychological instruments
+- Use of psychological instruments

-IV.
 Research Skills

-- a.
-Design/Methodology
+- Design/Methodology

-- b.
-Ability to critique literature
+- Ability to critique literature

-- c.
-Research project involvement
+- Research project involvement

-- d.
-Publications/Presentations
+- Publications/Presentations

-- e.
-Progress to dissertation
+- Progress to dissertation

-V. Interpersonal/Attitudinal Considerations
+• Interpersonal/Attitudinal Considerations

-- a.
-Constructive criticism of program/faculty
+- Constructive criticism of program/faculty

-- b.
-Offering alternatives to problems
+- Offering alternatives to problems

-- c.
-Emotional maturity and stability
+- Emotional maturity and stability

-- d.
-Relationships with peers
+- Relationships with peers

-- e.
-Relationships with faculty
+- Relationships with faculty

-- f.
-Relationships with staff/agency personnel
+- o Relationships with staff/agency personnel

-- g.
-Respect for individual differences
+- Respect for individual differences

-VI.
-Other Professional Activities
+• Other Professional Activities

-- a.
-Awards or honors
+- Awards or honors

-- b.
-Departmental participation
+- o Departmental participation

-- c.
-Assistantship duties
+- Assistantship duties

-- d.
-Attendance at departmental activities
+- Attendance at departmental activities

 Observations or charges relevant to student performance in the areas described above can emanate from a variety of sources including faculty, clinical supervisors, clients, university staff, or professionals and agents outside of the university community.
 To protect student due process rights, as well as to uphold the academic and professional standards of the program, the student will be informed in writing by the Director of Training of any charge, event, performance, or circumstance that may threaten the student's immediate status in the program.
 As part of this communication, the Director may initially advise the student to seek an informal resolution of the charge or complaint and to inform the Director (in writing) of the outcome of this action within a specified time frame.
 If informal methods of problem resolution are inappropriate or unsuccessful, a formal meeting of the faculty will be convened to discuss the nature of the threat to the student's status and to arrive at a decision regarding next steps, which may include dismissal.
 Prior to that meeting, the student as well as other interested parties possessing relevant information will have the opportunity to present their evidence to the faculty.
-Following faculty review of and deliberation on the evidence, the Director of Training will inform the student in writing of the faculty's decision and, if appropriate, specify any conditions that must be satisfied in order for the student to maintain or restore their standing within the program.
+Following faculty review of and deliberation on the evidence, the Training Director informs the student in writing of the faculty's decision.
+This most often occurs in a formal letter that details the specific performance or behaviors that are at issue, the actions required to address the problem, a timeline for achieving these steps, and the specification of future consequences for not achieving these steps (e.g., remediation).